SimJunYou/CS2113T-TP-UG/UG.md

 #### Filtering lessons in your timetable

-Let’s say that you have a cluttered timetable and would only like to view your `CG2271` lessons.
+Let’s say that you have a cluttered timetable and would only like to view certain lessons out of all of your lessons.
 You would use the `timetable -filter` command.

 **Format:**
 `timetable -filter <module> <day> <start time> <end time> <lesson type>`